Nevada cities plan votes on misdemeanor jury trials issue

-LAS VEGAS (AP) - Two southern Nevada cities are considering laws to sidestep a requirement to provide jury trials in misdemeanor domestic abuse cases where gun ownership rights could be affected.
+LAS VEGAS (AP) - Two southern Nevada cities are considering adopting laws to sidestep a requirement to provide jury trials in misdemeanor domestic abuse cases where gun ownership rights could be affected.

-The Las Vegas Review-Journal reports the proposed ordinances due for votes in coming days in Henderson and North Las Vegas virtually mirror a proposed measure in Las Vegas.
+The proposed ordinances due for votes in coming days in Henderson and North Las Vegas virtually mirror a proposed measure in Las Vegas, the Las Vegas Review-Journal reported.
 They would create a misdemeanor domestic violence offense that doesn’t require defendants who are found guilty to give up their guns.

+“Given the status of existing law, the intent and purpose of introducing this ordinance is to continue to provide justice to and protect victims of domestic violence while ensuring that defendants continue to receive their due process,” North Las Vegas City Attorney Micaela Moore said in a statement.
-The moves follow a unanimous Nevada Supreme Court ruling in September that called limiting state and U.S. Constitutional rights to own a gun a serious penalty that a jury should decide.

-The court ruling followed a 2015 change in Nevada state law to ban gun ownership by people convicted of domestic violence.
+The moves follow a unanimous Nevada Supreme Court ruling in September that called limiting state and U.S. constitutional rights to own a gun a serious penalty that a jury should decide.
+The ruling came in response to a 2015 Nevada state law that bans gun ownership by people found guilty of a misdemeanor such as domestic battery.

+The decision led local officials to predict a steep increase in costs in a state where officials tallied more than 30,000 domestic violence arrests in 2017.
+More than 21,000 of those cases were in and around Las Vegas.

+North Las Vegas has filed nearly 1,000 domestic violence cases since September 2018, according to city data.

 Information from: Las Vegas Review-Journal, http://www.lvrj.com